DualSapiens/cs207-FinalProject/docs/source/Software Organization.rst

 Modules
 -------------
-1. **autodiff/autodiff.py**: defines the core structure of automatic differentiation, including   attributes for accessing values and gradients, and methods for operator overloading.
+1. **gradpy/autodiff.py**: defines the core structure of automatic differentiation, including   attributes for accessing values and gradients, and methods for operator overloading.
 This is the main module users will import.
-2. **autodiff/math.py**: defines elementary functions (sin, exp) to be imported by the user and used when defining a function.
+2. **gradpy/math.py**: defines elementary functions (sin, exp) to be imported by the user and used when defining a function.
-3. **autodiff/tests/test_autodiff.py**: A module of test functions used in validating our implementation.
+3. **gradpy/tests/test_autodiff.py**: A module of test functions used in validating our implementation.

 Examples
 -------------
-1. **docs/examples/introductory_demo.ipynb**: Introductory examples of using the `autodiff` package, covering single-variable, multi-variable, and vector-valued functions.
+1. **docs/examples/introductory_demo.ipynb**: Introductory examples of using the `gradpy` package, covering single-variable, multi-variable, and vector-valued functions.
 2. **docs/examples/special_functions_demo.ipynb**: How to import and use functions such as `sin` and `exp`.
-3. **docs/examples/newton_multivar_demo.ipynb**: An application of `autodiff` in root-finding using Newton's method.
+3. **docs/examples/newton_multivar_demo.ipynb**: An application of `gradpy` in root-finding using Newton's method.

 Tests